javaee-samples/javaee8-samples/jsf/README.md

 ## Samples ##

+- hello-world shows a typical "hello world" that prints this often used sentence coming from a backing bean
 - extensionless-mapping shows how to configure JSF so that views can be requested without using an extension